brigitte-bigi/Whakerexa/README.md

 New `extras/theme_manager.js`, exposed as `window.Wexa.ThemeManager`:

 - `register(name, path)` — registers a named theme (CSS file path relative to the page).
-- `setDefault(name)` — fallback theme; applied immediately on load so the default is visible even when the bundle is loaded dynamically (`file://` protocol).
+- `setDefault(name)` — sets the fallback theme and applies the correct theme immediately: the URL parameter theme if present, otherwise the default.
+Reliable with dynamically injected module scripts where `window.onload` may fire before the module is ready.
 - `activate(name)` — applies a theme by injecting a `<link id="wexa-theme">` into `<head>`;
   persists the choice via the `wexa_theme` URL parameter.
 - `next()` — cycles through registered themes, wrapping back to the default theme.